chjdev/chjdev.github.io/_posts/2016-06-08-docker-ufw.md

 using [UFW](https://wiki.ubuntu.com/UncomplicatedFirewall) as firewall to keep the base system as simple as possible.

 Huh?
-What's the hell is going on?
+What the hell is going on?
 Well, as we can see in the [docs](https://docs.docker.com/engine/userguide/networking/default_network/binding/), Docker directly manipulates the systems `iptables` to forward trafffic to containers!